Struccid/Elites-proxy/README.md

-# Elite Proxy  no clue for the title
+# Elite Proxy  The Best proxy for speed!
 ## Features:
 - Advanced Tab Cloaking
 - Advanced About:Blank Cloaking (prevents site from showing on browser history)